pure-data/externals-howto/README.rst

     void dsp_addv(t_perfroutine f, int n, t_int *vec);

-Adds the perform-routine ``f`` to the DSP-tree.
+Adds perform function ``f`` to the DSP tree.
-The perform-routine is called at each DSP-cycle.
+The perform function is called at each DSP cycle.

-The second argument, ``n``, defines the number of arguments passed in the third argument ``vec``.
+Second argument ``n`` defines the number of arguments passed in third argument ``vec``.

-The third argument, ``vec``, holds the pointers to the data to be passed to the perform routine ``f``.
+Third argument ``vec`` holds the pointers to the data to be passed to perform function ``f``.

-This method performs the same operation as *dsp\_add* but is more flexible because its array can be manipulated at run-time based on attributes of the object.
+This method performs the same operation as *dsp\_add* but is more flexible, because its array can be manipulated at run-time based on attributes of the object.
 This is how you would create an object with a variable amount of inputs and/or outputs.

 sys\_getsr
 ^^^^^^^^^^